Working Papers

 Bank Regulation and Supervision: A Symbiotic Relationship (with Tirupam Goel) Journal of Banking and Finance, May 2024

-The Determinants of China’s International Portfolio Equity Allocations (with Grace Weishi Gu and Eswar Prasad), IMF Economic Review, May 2020 (previously circulated as China’s Impact on Global Financial Markets, NBER Working paper No. 26311)
+The Determinants of China’s International Portfolio Equity Allocations (with Grace Weishi Gu and Eswar Prasad), IMF Economic Review, May 2020

-- Blogs: VoxChina
+- Media: VoxChina

 Commodity Prices and Bank Lending (with Rupa Duttagupta and Andrea Presbitero), Economic Inquiry, August 2019

-- Blogs: GlobalDev
+- Media: GlobalDev

 A Vision and Action Plan for Financial Sector Development and Reforms in India (with Eswar Prasad), Brookings Institution Report, January 2018.